But then, on the morning of Shavuot, a revolution began:

 Every nation, tribe and tongue

 “Who is this God who helps people?”
 She wondered, as she read the stories.
 “Allah never helped me!”
-It suddenly starting to make sense to her, and the veil came off her eyes.
+It suddenly started to make sense to her, and the veil came off her eyes.

 Remember what it was like before…